-When it comes to iconic views of Sydney Harbor, the five star Sebel Quay West Suites Sydney has one of the best.
+When it comes to iconic views of Sydney Harbor, the five-star Sebel Quay West Suites Sydney has one of the best.
 In our research, this hotel ranked in several “Top 10 views of Sydney Opera House” articles and is well known for its luxurious amenities.

 Located in the historic Rocks district, Quay West is an optimal home base while exploring Sydney’s CBD and Circular Quay, Sydney Opera House, Sydney Bridge, and so much more.
-Visit the Botanical Royal Gardens and Art Museum, or the famous Pitt Street Mall.
+Visit the Botanical Royal Gardens and Art Museum or the famous Pitt Street Mall.
 Close by are Bondi Beach, Taronga Zoo, Manly Beach, Darling Harbour, and the ferry terminal is a few blocks away for easy transport.
 We chose Quay West for the experience, location, and convenience.

 Driving in downtown Sydney is a little tricky.
 If you make a wrong turn just before the hotel, you’ll end up crossing the Sydney bridge and have an incredibly long detour before circling back.
 We looked at this positively and were happy we experienced driving over the bridge.

-The Hotel only has valet parking.
-Pull your car up to the front entrance and an employee will meet you there.
+The hotel only has valet parking.
+Pull your car up to the front entrance, and an employee will meet you there.
 Even though they are slow to park the car, the valet is quick to bring them around.

 Living & Dining Room

 Entering our apartment-style suite, we stepped into a small entry hall.
 It was a perfect place to leave our luggage for a time and take pictures.
-There was a closet with a safe and pool towels near the door.
+There was a closet with a small safe and pool towels near the door.
 Passing several doorways, we quickly walked straight for the living room to see our main space with its views.
 We were very pleased with the size but especially blown away by the picturesque views.

 Aside from comfortable lounge couches and chairs, a large desk, and a spacious dining table, the TV offered room service ordering and on-screen billing info.
 For an additional fee, wireless wifi internet is available.
 Large mirrors were strategically placed on the walls near this space, giving an allusion of larger size and showing off the harbor views.